What Happens If Your Dog Kills A Cat On Your Property?

 We’ll look at liability laws, the investigation process, outcomes for the pets and owners, insurance coverage, and steps that can be taken to avoid future tragedies.

-While an emotive subject, pet owners need to be informed and prepared in the event the unthinkable occurs between their beloved family pets.
+While an emotive subject, pet owners need to be informed and prepared if the unthinkable occurs between their beloved family pets.

 Liability Laws